fluxcd/community/PROCESS.md

 - Have maintainers submit their vote by `+1`
 - Once all maintainers in repo have `+1` the pr will be reviewed by a member of the [flux2-maintainers]

-Electing new Maintainers of the same repository is an Unanimity decision.
+Electing new Maintainers of the same repository is a [Supermajority decision](#supermajority-decisions).

 Once the above process has taken its course, make sure you